Espelette Pepper (a.k.a. Piment d’Espelette)

 The Basque people were quick to adopt culinary influences, and came to adopt peppers as part of their cuisine, among other ingredients.
 A favorite among them is the Espelette pepper.

-Because this pepper is so prevalent to the Basque region cuisine and economy, it was confirmed as an APO product in August 2002.
+Because this pepper is so prevalent to the Basque region cuisine and economy, it was confirmed as an AOC product in 2000 and an APO product in August 2002.
 AOC stands for Appellation d’origine contrôlée, or “controlled designation of origin”.

 This certification exists to protect the branding and quality of regional foods, such as wines and cheese.
 Champagne is a famous example.
 Much like “Hatch Chile Peppers” can only be called Hatch Peppers if they are grown in the Hatch region of New Mexico, Espelette peppers must be grown in the French Espelette region.
 Otherwise, they would be called by another name.